 Whether or not you liked FastPass+ or MaxPass, you have to admit, they came with a bit of a learning curve.
 And visiting opposite coasts required learning its own set of rules and lingo.

 This is why many Guests ultimately use a Travel Agent, such as myself, to help plan their Disney vacations.
-Planning is downright confusing if you don’t know what others are talking about.
-And who wants to spend that kind of money to be confused on vacation.
+Planning is confusing enough without the constant changes.
+Worst of all, it’s like everyone else is speaking a secret language that you never learned.
+And who wants to drop that kind of money to be confused on vacation.

-But, theoretically, once you learn how to use it, it will work the same way on both coasts.
-This is actually good news for those of us who wish to visit multiple Disney Parks.
+But, in theory, once you learn how to use Disney Genie, it will work the same way on both coasts.

 At the time, they also compared it to mobile food ordering, Play Disney Parks, and online check-in.
 These are all FREE additions to the My Disney Experience App, created to enhance your vacation.

 Disney Genie – The Free Part